qualityclouds/livecheckai-mcp-salesforce/README.md

 <p align="center"><strong>Real-time code validation and governance for AI-assisted development using the Model Context Protocol (MCP).</strong></p>

-This repository provides the MCP integration used by **Quality Clouds LivecheckAI**, enabling VS Code and other MCP-compatible to validate AI-generated Apex, LWC, and metadata code against enterprise development standards, Salesforce platform limits, and security best practices — *right from the first line of code*.
+This repository provides the MCP integration used by **Quality Clouds LivecheckAI for Salesforce**, enabling VS Code and other MCP-compatible to validate AI-generated Apex, LWC, and metadata code against enterprise development standards, Salesforce platform limits, and security best practices — *right from the first line of code*.

 ---